 The RS-6 provides reliable comms from zero out to about 500 -1000 miles, more at night, depending of course upon propagation conditions.

-K4CHE’s website photo also shows a Soviet propaganda photo of Francis Powers’ equipment after his U-2 was shot down on a photo recon mission over the Soviet Union in 1960.
-Clearly shown is a URC-4 radio with its battery pack – the radio mounted on some sort of dual-band tripod ground plane antenna system.
+K4CHE’s website photo shows a Soviet propaganda photo of Francis Powers’ equipment after his U-2 was shot down on a photo recon mission over the Soviet Union in 1960.
+Clearly shown is a URC-4 radio with its battery pack; the radio mounted on a tripod with its dual-band ground plane antenna system.
+The URC-4 was used as a special “Here I am” beacon for rescue operations.
 Also visible is what clearly looks like RS-6 radio components.

 Incidentally, below is the last B-47 to ever fly.
 It was sitting in the desert at China Lake CA weapons test range for use as a photography and radar training target, slowly rotting away.
 It was then towed 23 miles to a rework area and restored to a point where it could make one last trip in 1986 from China Lake to Castle AFB also in California.
 Piloted by Major General JD Moore.
 Cool.